pypa/packaging.python.org/source/current.rst

-* Use :ref:`setuptools` to build and package Python distributions and publish them to the `Python Package Index`_ (PyPI). :ref:`distribute` (a fork of setuptools) was recently merged back into setuptools, thereby making setuptools the primary choice for packaging.
+* Use :ref:`setuptools` to build and package Python distributions and publish them to the `Python Package Index`_ (PyPI). :ref:`distribute` (a fork of setuptools) was merged back into setuptools in June 2013, thereby making setuptools the primary choice for packaging.
-* Use :ref:`pip` to install Python distributions from PyPI
+* Use :ref:`pip` to install Python packages from PyPI.
-* Use :ref:`virtualenv` to isolate application specific dependencies from the system Python installation
+* Use :ref:`virtualenv` to isolate application specific dependencies from the system Python installation.
-* Use :ref:`buildout` (primarily focused on the web development community) or `hashdist`_ and `conda`_ (primarily focused on the scientific community) if you want fully intregrated software stacks, without worrying about interoperability with platform provided package management systems
+* Use :ref:`buildout` (primarily focused on the web development community) or :ref:`hashdist` and :ref:`conda` (primarily focused on the scientific community) if you want fully intregrated software stacks, without worrying about interoperability with platform provided package management systems
 * If you're on Linux, the versions of these tools provided as platform specific